 ANTH 387 Modern Hawn Cult 1819-Present (3) Change and continuity in Hawaiian culture from 1819 to the present, in the context of interaction with non-Hawaiians.
 Major cultural transformations of the nineteenth century.
 Hawaiian culture in the early and later twentieth century.
 Pre: ANTH 150 or ANTH 205 or HWST 111 or instructor's consent.
 (Attributes: GAHP)

-ANTH 388 Historical Archaeology (3) Historical archaeology as an integral aspect of anthropological inquiry into culture-contact and culture change.
+ANTH 388 Pots, Bottles, and Shipwrecks (3) Historical archaeology as an integral aspect of anthropological inquiry into culture-contact and culture change.
 Topics include research designs, field methods, laboratory methods, and generating "anthropological histories".
 North American historical archaeology is reviewed with an emphasis on the potential applications of historical archaeology in Oceania.
 Pre: ANTH 210.

-ANTH 435 Senior Seminar Pacific Studies (3) (other) A reading and research seminar under the supervision of faculty from Anthropology, Geography, and/or History on indigenous issues in contemporary Oceania.
+ANTH 435 Indig Iss Contemporary Pacific (3) (other) A reading and research seminar under the supervision of faculty from Anthropology, Geography, and/or History on indigenous issues in contemporary Oceania.
 Topics include indigeneity, sovereignty, climate change and sea-level rise, militarism, and ethnic tensions and violence.
 Pre: Junior or Senior standing.
 (Same as GEOG 435, HIST 415) (Attributes: GAHP)